 - ½ teaspoon Baking Soda

 - 1 cup White Chocolate Chips

 - 2 Tbsp Butter

-- 1/3 cup White Chocolate Chips
+- ⅓ cup White Chocolate Chips

-- In small saucepan, melt butter over med heat.
+- In small saucepan, melt butter over medium heat.
 Add Bailey's.
 Bring to simmer.
 Stir often for 5-7 minutes, depending on desired thickness.
 Remove from heat.

 - Add chocolate chips and whisk until evenly melted.
 Allow sauce to cool for a few minutes and thicken.
 If you would like a thicker sauce, add a teaspoon or two of cornstarch and stir until smooth.